Enable LDAP

 Definitions

-On this page we use the following terminology:
+This page includes the following terminology:

-• Active Directory (AD) is an implementation of directory services that provides all kinds of functionality such as authentication, group and user management, policy administration, and more.
+• Active Directory (AD) is an implementation of directory services that provides all kinds of functionality, such as authentication, group and user management, policy administration, and more.

-• Lightweight Directory Access Protocol (LDAP) is an open crossplatform protocol designed for directory services authentication.
+• Lightweight Directory Access Protocol (LDAP) is an open cross-platform protocol designed for directory services authentication.

 • OpenLDAP is an open implementation of LDAP that is distributed via its own OpenLDAP Public License.